gloxon/gloxon-oauth/README.md

 **Introduction**

-Python binding to Gloxon Services.
-This package at the moment contents no code.
+A module that provide a Python interface to the Gloxon Oauth API.